-Nowadays UX (User experience) is the integral part in designing any site or application.
+Nowadays UX (User experience) is an integral part of designing any site or application.
 Considering its importance in the process of design is unavoidable on the way to success.
 The more people think about it and work on it, the more different definitions appear to this phenomenon.
-It’s easy to get lost in the loads of them, especially if you just start your way as the UX designer.
+It’s easy to get lost in loads of them, especially if you just start your way as the UX designer.

 1. Understand Your User

 User experience (UX) focuses on having a deep understanding of users, what they need, what they value, their abilities, and also their limitations.
 It also takes into account the business goals and objectives of the group managing the project.
 UX best practices promote improving the quality of the user’s interaction with and perceptions of your product and any related services.

 Tubik Studio: The profile screen — working on UX for Echo project

 The first requirement for an exemplary user experience is to meet the exact needs of the customer, without fuss or bother.
 Next comes simplicity and elegance that produce products that are a joy to own, a joy to use.
 True user experience goes far beyond giving customers what they say they want, or providing checklist features.
 In order to achieve high-quality user experience in a company’s offerings there must be a seamless merging of the services of multiple disciplines, including engineering, marketing, graphical and industrial design, and interface design.

 User experience (UX) is the art of planning a product’s design so that interactions with the completed product will be as positive as possible.
 User experience design addresses all aspects of how a product or service is perceived by users.

 Tubik Studio: designers working on UX for projects

 4. Make the experience valuable and dynamic